 But by far the biggest pitfall is if the loan isn't repaid according to the loan terms.
 If the loan isn't repaid, it's considered a "deemed distribution" of the unpaid loan balance.
 That means that you now have additional taxable income in the year that the loan was unpaid, but you might have taken the actual cash months or years ago.
 Ouch.

-But it gets worse: If you're under age 59 1/2, that deemed distribution will be considered "early" and will also be subject to the 10% early distribution penalty.
+But it gets worse: If you're younger than 59 1/2, that deemed distribution will be considered "early" and will also be subject to the 10% early distribution penalty.
 Double ouch.
 Depending on how your state taxes the distribution, you could see as much as 50% of the "deemed" distributions go away in taxes.
 And, since you've likely already spent the money some time in the past when you made the loan, you probably now don't have the funds to pay the taxes.
 This is especially painful when you leave your current employer (via either quitting or termination) with a balance against your retirement plan.
 The loan is deemed unpaid and distributed.
 If you're terminated, this deemed distribution (and likely penalty) simply rubs salt into an already deep wound.

 Qualifying retirement plans

-Before we go too far, let's make sure that we're all talking about the same thing.
+Before we get too far, let's make sure that we're all talking about the same thing.
 Remember that there are no provisions to borrow against your IRA (either traditional or Roth), SEP, Keogh, or SIMPLE plan.
 What we're talking about here are qualified retirement plan loans, such as against your pension plan, a 401(k), or a 403(b) plan.

 With some very important exceptions, interest paid on a retirement plan loan must be "traced" in order to determine the use of the funds.
 If the funds are used for personal purposes, then the interest is generally not deductible.
 But if the proceeds are used for qualified residence, education, business, or investment purposes, and you can trace the proceeds of the loan for such purposes, then you would likely have an interest deduction based upon those provisions of the laws.